csmall/rnms/docs/install.rst

 Installation
 ============
-There are many ways you can setup Rosenberg.
+There are many ways you can setup RoseNMS.
 No single way is "correct" but there are often pitfalls depending on your particular setup.
-This section describes one way of install Rosenberg.
+This section describes one way of install RoseNMS.

-Rosenberg is basically a WSGI_ interface enabled program.
-If you understand how these sort of programs work, you are free to install Rosenberg any way you like, using your standard setup.
+RoseNMS is basically a WSGI_ interface enabled program.
+If you understand how these sort of programs work, you are free to install RoseNMS any way you like, using your standard setup.

 For the rest of us, I'll assume you have:

-* the Rosenberb_NMS egg, which contains the program;
+* the RoseNMS egg, which contains the program;
 * a working apache server with modwsgi installed;
 * virtualenv_ which makes virtual environments and dependencies.